FREQUENTLY ASKED QUESTIONS

 Continue all medications for blood pressure, diabetes, thyroid problems and any other conditions as recommended by your physician.
 If there is a question, please call our office prior to your appointment.

-Please eat a full breakfast or lunch as applicable.
+In addition, please eat a full breakfast or lunch as applicable.

 If you have been advised by your physician or dentist to use antibiotic premedication because of mitral valve prolapse (MVP), heart murmur, hip, knee, cardiac or other prosthesis, or if you have had rheumatic heart disease, please make sure you are on the appropriate antibiotic on the day of your appointment.
 You only need to premedicate for the treatment appointment.
 If there is a question, please call our office prior to your appointment.